teaching-data-science/intro2ml/chapters/chapter06.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-04-forests-featureimportance"> By how much would the random forest performance decrease if a specific feature were removed or rendered useless?
-The basic idea of this chapter is to examine this question.
-You will also learn what feature importance is and how to compute it.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-04-forests-featureimportance"> In a complex machine learning model, the contributions of the different features to the model performance are difficult to evaluate.
+The concept of feature importance allows to quantify this for random forests.</a>
   </p>
 </section>